syncthing/docs/users/faq.rst

 #.
 When new or changed files are detected, or Syncthing starts for the
    first time, your files are hashed using SHA-256.

 #.
-Data that is sent over the network is (optionally) compressed and
+Data that is sent over the network is compressed (optionally) and
-   encrypted using AES-128.
-When receiving data, it must be decrypted.
+   encrypted (always).
+When receiving data it must be decrypted and then (if compressed) decompressed.

 #.
 There is a certain amount of housekeeping that must be done to track the
    current and available versions of each file in the index database.